Mike Williams (wide receiver, born 1987)

-Michael Anthony Williams (born May 18, 1987) is a former American football wide receiver.
-He played college football at Syracuse, and was drafted by the Tampa Bay Buccaneers in the fourth round of the 2010 NFL Draft.
-He has also played for the Buffalo Bills and the Kansas City Chiefs.
+Michael Anthony Williams (May 18, 1987 – September 12, 2023) was an American professional football player who was a wide receiver for five seasons in the National Football League (NFL).
+He played college football for the Syracuse Orange, and was selected by the Tampa Bay Buccaneers in the fourth round of the 2010 NFL draft.
+He also played in the NFL for the Buffalo Bills.

-Early years
+Early life

 Williams attended Riverside Institute of Technology.
 As a senior, he had 970 receiving yards and 15 touchdowns on offense and 35 tackles and two interceptions on defense.

 College career

 As a true freshman at Syracuse in 2006, Williams made 24 receptions for a team-leading 461 yards and four touchdowns in 10 games.
 As a sophomore in 2007 Williams was an all-Big East second-team selection.
-He finished the season tying a school record with 60 receptions for 837 yards and ten touchdowns in 12 games.
+He finished the season tying a school record with 60 receptions for 837 yards and 10 touchdowns in 12 games.

-In June 2008 Williams was suspended for the 2008 season for academic reasons.
+In June 2008, Williams was suspended for the 2008 season for academic reasons.

-On November 3, 2009, Williams quit the team due to a possible suspension following a violation of team rules after he was involved in a car accident with teammates, Antwon Bailey, Andrew Tiller and Torrey Ball.
-In 2009 before he quit the team he had impressive numbers including 49 receptions for 746 yards and six touchdowns in only 7 games.
+On November 3, 2009, Williams quit the team after he was involved in a car accident with teammates Antwon Bailey, Andrew Tiller and Torrey Ball.
+He finished the 2009 season with 49 receptions for 746 yards and six touchdowns in seven games.